Shrestha8050/Notes/Mern/Function.md

 _A JavaScript function is a block of code designed to perform a particular task._
 JavaScript functions are used to perform operations.A JavaScript function is executed when "something" invokes it (calls it).
 We can call JavaScript function many times to reuse the code.

+### Advantages of Function

+1. Code Reusability

+   - We can call a function more than one time (several times ) in program.

+2. Less Coding

+   - We dont need to write code each time to perform the common task.

 ### Syntax of Function

 A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses ().